 The Billy Graham Center Institute and LifeWay Research, the most prominent evangelical research firm in America, polled white evangelicals trying to understand why 8 out of 10 of them voted for Donald Trump.
 Their goal, they state, is to “debunk the 81%,” or, more pointedly, understand the underlying reasons for why this demographic, white evangelicals, voted the way they did.

-According to the study, the top four reasons white evangelicals voted for Trump were economic anxiety (17 percent), concern over healthcare (11 percent) and immigration reform (10 percent).
+According to the study, the top three reasons white evangelicals voted for Trump were economic anxiety (17 percent), concern over healthcare (11 percent) and immigration reform (10 percent).
 Ed Stetzer and Andrew Macdonald, the researchers who conducted and published the study, summed up their findings in the following way: “ ...
 [E]vangelicals voted more along Republican values than traditional social conservative values,” and found that “many of Trump’s evangelical voters were not enthusiastic about him as a candidate.”

 What Stetzer and MacDonald are trying to do is explain why white evangelicals, who are fond of calling themselves moral and Bible-believing, voted for a pussy-grabbing womanizer given to xenophobic diatribes.
 The problem is that the researchers either did not ask or did not report the responses to their questions about race or xenophobia.
 I think I know why.